For live display examples see Radio Station Demo Site.

 Since 2.3.0, image support has been added to Schedule Overrides so that they behave just like Shows in this respect.
 So the above sections on Show Images also now apply to Schedule Overrides.

 [Pro] Profile Images

-In Radio Station Pro, Host and Producer Profiles also support having images added, which then display on thee public profile pages for the host or producer.
+In Radio Station Pro, Show Host and Producer Profiles also support having images added, which then display on the public profile pages for the Host or Producer.